-- I will neither give help to nor accept help from another student during a test or graded assignment-unless express permission is given by my teacher. - I will neither accept information in advance of a test or graded assignment from someone who has already taken it, nor will I disseminate information to someone who has not yet taken it. - I will not use notes or other sources of information during a test or graded assignment unless allowed to do so by the teacher. - I will not plagiarize or use artificial intelligence (AI) sources to represent my authentic thinking and skill.
-I will cite outside sources properly and not represent them as my own ideas. - If I receive help from someone else, including parent(s), tutor, another adult, or a peer, in doing any out-of-class, graded assignment, I will make sure the assignment represents my work and my ideas and not those of the person who helped me-unless the ideas are properly cited in an appropriate format. - I will not treat others with contempt or cruelty.
-I will be civil to other persons and take them seriously. - I will never misrepresent the truth in order to obtain special consideration or privilege. - I will use technology in an appropriate and legal manner and will not abuse that privilege.
+I will neither give help to nor accept help from another student during a test or graded assignment-unless express permission is given by my teacher.

+I will neither accept information in advance of a test or graded assignment from someone who has already taken it, nor will I disseminate information to someone who has not yet taken it.

+I will not use notes or other sources of information during a test or graded assignment unless allowed to do so by the teacher.

+I will not plagiarize.
+I will cite outside sources properly and not represent them as my own ideas.

+If I receive help from someone else, including parent(s), tutor, another adult, or a peer, in doing any out-of-class, graded assignment, I will make sure the assignment represents my work and my ideas and not those of the person who helped me-unless the ideas are properly cited in an appropriate format.
-Student Behavior Expectations

-Students have the responsibility to:

-- 1. Participate in the school program to the best of their ability. - 2.
-Respect others.
-Verbal, electronic, or physical bullying, harassment, threats, intimidation; the infliction of bodily harm; or blatant disrespect are entirely unacceptable behaviors in this community. - 3.
-Conduct themselves both in school and out in a manner that supports safety, integrity, and care for the school, its people, its property and its reputation. - 4.
-Refrain from the use of profane language of all sorts.
+I will not treat others with contempt or cruelty.
+I will be civil to other persons and take them seriously.

+I will never misrepresent the truth in order to obtain special consideration or privilege.

+I will use technology in an appropriate and legal manner and will not abuse that privilege.